 The Clifford-Cleckley Fellowship will be awarded to two students from high school, college and graduate programs who are Black, Indigenous, or other people of color.
 Applicants should be self-directed, energetic, possess a desire to advance social justice, and have an ability to work in an environment that respects everyone in our community.
 Applicants’ life experiences and academic excellence should support their desire to work towards social change.

 Application Instructions: Applicants will be evaluated on the above criteria, including their life experiences, commitment to social justice, and academic achievement.
+The deadline to apply is March 15, 2023.
 To apply for the Fellowship, please send a cover letter indicating your interest in the position, including your qualifications and life experiences that make you a good candidate with the subject line “Clifford-Cleckley Fellowship Application” to: